STEM-ENRG/javascript_practice/Javascript_Cheatsheet.md

 An example that defines a variable we want to add to an array.

-Define a variable and set it equal to value.
+Define a variable and set it equal to a value.
 We are defining a string with a value of `'brush'` in this example.

 `let itemToAdd = 'brush';`